You are now well aware of the risky nature of cryptocurrencies and that most of them will fail over the long term. This is just reality.

 Remember the basics:

-This risk increases when doing more complicated things in crypto, such as using a web wallet and crypto apps.
-We’ll dive more into this later!
+This risk increases when doing more complicated things in crypto (e.g. using a web wallet and interacting with crypto apps).
+We’ll cover this more later.